marcoferrer/kroto-plus/README.md

 }
 ```

+## Version 0.1.2 (Deprecated)
+Information and samples for legacy versions of kroto plus (pre protoc-gen) can be found [here](https://github.com/marcoferrer/kroto-plus/tree/v0.1.2)

 #### Credit
 This project relies on [Kotlin Poet](https://github.com/square/kotlinpoet) for building Kotlin sources.
 A big thanks to all it contributors.